Belair National Park - former golf course site and other projects

 Well-known mountain bike tour operator, Escapegoat, has taken up residence in the former Pro shop, offering bike hire, great coffee and snacks for visitors.

-Other third party changes happening:
+Other third party changes happening

 - Belair National Park Holiday Park have undertaken upgrades to their site including refurbishment of cabins, beautiful wall art and upgraded entry infrastructure.
 They also recently added to their leased area, incorporating part of one of the former fairways the south of their original boundary.
+Fencing of this new leased area is now complete.